Art’s Got Heart – and Galleries Have the Technology to Prove It

 But the interaction is recorded, and each new participant pushes ahead all other sequences for continued playback across the array of lights.

 These gallery and museum exhibits show the fascinating relationships among art, technology, and the human condition.
-Our heartbeat and our brain waves, our emotions and our intellect, are all used to react to and to create art.
+Our heartbeat and our brain waves, our emotions and our intellect, can all be used to react to and to create art.

 # # #

-Making my way through the AGO, with Art Beat gadgetry on my wrist and around my neck, I try to be my own data gathering mechanism, making mental note of which artworks are attracting my eye, captivating my mind, holding my attention.
+Making my way through the AGO, with Art Rate monitoring gadgetry on my wrist and around my neck, I nevertheless try to be my own data-gathering mechanism, making mental and emotional note of which artworks are attracting my eye, captivating my mind, holding my attention.
 I am mesmerized by Kazua Nakamura, and his Blue Dimension exhibit.
 I laugh out loud while looking at Defaced!, an exhibition of reworked currency, coins and money over the years.
 There’s a room full of Rembrandts, a floor full of Modernism.
 Each gets my heart going for different reasons.
+Each is recorded in my memory in different ways.

 But inside Feeling Her Way, a brand-new exhibit by Sonia Boyce that just opened on the main floor of the AGO, I know my heart rate is way up!